TuriGitGit/Double-Pendulums-AI/README.md

 # Double-Pendulums-AI
 Generate a dataset of hundreds of millions of chaotic double pendulum simulations at various angles, lengths, and simulation times.
-Then use Deep Learning with pytorch train a Neural Network to predict where the pendulums will be.
+Then use Deep Learning with pytorch train a Deep Mulit-Layer Perceptron Neural Network to predict where the pendulums will be.

 # How-to